noi-techpark/webcomp-website-stats/README.md

 # Last Steps
 [Video guide: How to publish your webcomponent](https://vimeo.com/734001003) <br>
 - Delete the containers of the ODH store in the `docker-compose.yml` file (every container except `app`- the first one)
-- Modify the `README.example.md` to create the README file of your webcomp and then delete the one of the Boilerplate.
+- Modify the `README.example.md` to create the README file of your webcomp and then delete the one of the website-stats.

 # Final requirements for submission
 - One single js file